ezno12/simple_shell/README.md

 ## Features
 * Executing normal Linux commands found in the PATH variable paths.
 * Command lines with arguments
-* the env built-in, that prints the current environment
+* the env built-in, that prints the current environment.
 * The internal shell command "exit" which terminates the shell

 ## Compiling